 - Northeast or south of the Great Lakes, you should get ready for big snow storms.

-- Mid-West, or South West, chances are you’ll come across a tornado or two.
+- Mid-West, or South West, chances are you’ll deal with tornados.

-- California, you may prepare for earthquakes and wildfires.
+- California and the West Coast, you may prepare for earthquakes and wildfires.

 In Northern Nevada we prepare for a mixture of things.
-Wildfires have become a normal summer occurrence, snow storms can also bring mudslides and we are on or near some major fault lines for earthquakes.
+Wildfires are a normal occurrence that is becoming a year round threat.
+Snow storms can also bring mudslides and we are on or near some major fault lines for earthquakes.

 Next, think about possible man-made disasters.
 If you live near a dam, you may need a plan of action for flooding.
-If you live near a nuclear plant, you should think about a way to get out quickly if something were to happen at the plant.
+If you live near a nuclear power plant, know your escape routes.
 You get the idea.
-What disasters we prepare for will be different for a lot of us and what sort of emergency plan you have will depend on those variables.
+Planning for disasters will be different for each of us.
+What sort of emergency plan you have will depend on those variables.

-Once you have your list of disasters that you need to prepare for, it may be a good idea to consider if and when you would try to prepare to stay at your home and ride it out, and when it may be time to evacuate.
-Obviously, those decisions may be outside of your control, such as in the event of a mandatory evacuation, but there will also be plenty of times when the decision is up to you.
+Once you have your list, it is a good idea to consider do you stay or go?
+What steps to prepare to stay at your home and ride it out, or when it may be time to evacuate.
+Obviously, those decisions may be outside of your control.
+For example, in the event of a mandatory evacuation you should go.
+But there will also be plenty of times when the decision is up to you.

 At other times, it may be safer and more convenient to get out of the disaster’s way.
 For those cases as well as mandatory evacuation, think about where you would go.
 Do you have family or friends you can stay with?
-If that’s not an option, find an area you may want to travel to and get the numbers of a few hotels.
+If that’s not an option, explore areas near by and get the numbers of a few hotels.

 Things move fast when a storm hits and evacuations are ordered.
-You don’t want to waste time trying to make those decisions then and lose out on a hotel room for yourself and your loved ones.
+You don’t want to waste time making those decisions in the moment.
+You could lose out on a hotel room for yourself and your loved ones.
 Consider creating a binder or checklist that has all your pertinent information for quick action.
 Shelters should always be a last resort.
 Trust me, it’s not the most comfortable place to make it through a disaster.

 Mother nature has been showing us that even though we have many modern conveniences she is still in control.
 Make sure your family is prepared with basic necessities and you can weather any situation.